All Episodes

 Well, that too.

-That's another accurate statement.
+Well, that's another accurate statement.

 Thank you for helping my case.

-I think it overstates us to say anybody from Obama to Hillary wants to revoke the second amendment.
+I think it overstates us to say anybody from Obama to Hillary wants to revoke the Second Amendment.

 It's simply not true.

-But there are reasonable questions to put on the table, and I think apparently some Republicans last night decided that there are some reasonable things to take a look at.
+And I think apparently some Republicans last night decided that there are some reasonable things to take a look at.

 I don't want to revoke anybody's gun.